 - For documents issued between 1858 and the 1940's, use OBIS.

 - For monographic government documents issued after mid-1993, refer to OBIS.

 - If we don't own the government document you need, we will attempt to borrow it from another library.
 Refer to the Interlibrary Loan guide for more information.

 There are exceptions to these guidelines; ask a Reference Librarian to verify whether or not we received a particular government document.

 SuDocs numbers beginning with A through Y4 are on the fourth floor.

 All U.S. government publications on microfiche are on the second floor.

 If you can't find a government publication that you identified using the online catalog, look at the OBIS record again.
 If the status is listed as AVAILABLE but you can't find it on the shelf, select Request ITEM to place a search request.
-If you can't find a government publication that you identified using the shelflist, ask for assistance at the Reference Desk.
+If you can't find a government publication, ask for assistance at the Reference Desk.

 Tim Keller, Head of Discovery and Metadata Services